 This method works equally well for antlers attached to a sketched or doodled deer or deer trophy, or in laurel form as a frame for a quote or words.
 For moose or elk antlers, follow the same method but in step three use more generous curves.

-Step 1: Draw an Oval
+Step 1: Start by Drawing an Oval

 For antlers in a laurel wreath shape, start by lightly drawing an oblong circle with a pencil- I’m using a purple felt tip marker to make my instructions stand out.
 Make the oval slightly taller than it is wide.